The following is a list of Frequently Asked Questions about Licensure by Endorsement for RN / LPN applicants.

 - How can I check the status of my application?

-To check the status of your application, go to License Verification and perform a search for your name.
+To check the status of your application, go to the Nurse Portal and perform a search for your name.

 - Can I get a temporary license so that I can begin working?

 - A temporary license is available for nurses meeting all application requirements.